THE GRAHAM FRASER MEMORIAL FELLOWSHIPS

 A link was established with Professor W P R Gibson, Professor of Otolaryngology in the University of Sydney .
 For 12 years from 1997-2008 the Trustees of the Foundation awarded annually a travelling Fellowship in Otology of six months duration enabling the holder to research with Professor Gibson the field of profound deafness and to gain experience in operative techniques in otology and cochlear implantation.

 The Fellowship was suspended for five years from 2009-2013 due to lack of resources but generous sponsorship provided by MED-EL UK Ltd (www.medel.com/uk) enabled it to be re-established in 2014 with Professor Gibson (part time) and his successor, Professor Catherine Birman.
 Since Professor Gibson’s retirement, Professor Birman has assumed sole responsibility for the Fellowship.
-Harry Powell (2014) and Charlie Huins (2015) report on their experiences (click on either name to download the respective report).
+Fellows’ reports can be viewed by clicking on the links below.

-The Fellowships are advertised annually in the May/June issues of ENT & audiology news and publicised by ENT UK (www.entuk.org).
-Specialty Registrars on a recognised UK or Republic of Ireland training programme are eligible to apply.
+The Fellowships are advertised annually in the September/October issue of ENT & audiology news and publicised by ENT UK (www.entuk.org).
+ENT Specialty Registrars on recognised UK or Republic of Ireland training programmes are eligible to apply.
 The interviews are held jointly with the TWJ Foundation (www.twjfoundation.org) as the Trustees of the GF and TWJ Foundations are working in partnership to co-ordinate their efforts in offering their respective otology fellowships.
 Candidates are encouraged to apply for both Foundations’ Fellowships without prejudice.

-The Trustees of the Graham Fraser Foundation invite applications from Specialty Registrars on a recognised UK or Republic of Ireland training programme for a travelling Fellowship in Otology sponsored by MED-EL UK Ltd. Applicants must have passed the Intercollegiate FRCS by the time the Fellowship commences but may be pre- or post-CCT.
+The Trustees of the Graham Fraser Foundation invite applications from ENT Specialty Registrars on recognised UK or Republic of Ireland training programmes for a Fellowship in Otology and Cochlear Implants part-funded by MED-EL UK Ltd. Applicants must have passed the Intercollegiate FRCS by the time the Fellowship commences but may be pre- or post-CCT.

 The Graham Fraser Foundation